ndwebgroup/nd-example/README.md

 ## Top Bar

-Foundation include a navigation/utility bar called the "Top Bar"(http://foundation.zurb.com/docs/components/topbar.html).
-It's stored as a partial in this project and is located in the <header> in "application.html.erb".
+Foundation include a navigation/utility bar called the [Top Bar](http://foundation.zurb.com/docs/components/topbar.html).
+It's stored as a partial in this project and is located in the `<header>` in "application.html.erb".
 Remove if not needed.